On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-With these combinatorial inequalities in hand, we are now ready to develop limit theorems for the Betti numbers of the random \cech and \VR complexes (Section \ref{sec:exp_betti}) as well as find thresholds for vanishing and non-vanishing of homology groups (Section \ref{sec:van_threshold_hom_grp}).
+With these combinatorial inequalities in hand, we are now ready to develop limit theorems for the Betti numbers of the random \v{C}ech and Vietoris--Rips complexes (Section~\ref{secexpbetti}) as well as find thresholds for vanishing and nonvanishing of homology groups (Section~\ref{secvanthresholdhomgrp}).